SeafoodStudios/WebDB/README.md

 )
 print(delete_response.json())
 ```
 You can also use the wrapper for this API.
-It is located in src/pywrapper/
+It is located in the "pywrapper" folder in the "src" folder in the code.
 ## How To Use REST API with Javascript
 Code for getting variables:
 ```